-- ➤ Section 10.854(1)(e)2., Rules of the Auditor General, requires a statement be included as to whether or not the school has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and identification of the specific condition(s) met.
+- ➤ Section 10.854(1)(e)6, Rules of the Auditor General, requires the name or official title of the school.
+The official title of the School is disclosed in the financial statements. - ➤ Section 10.854(1)(e)2., Rules of the Auditor General, requires a statement be included as to whether or not the school has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and identification of the specific condition(s) met.
 In connection with our audit, we determined that the Edison State College Collegiate High School did not meet any of the conditions described in Section 218.503(1), Florida Statutes. - ➤ Pursuant to Sections 10.854(1)(3)7.a. and 10.855(10), Rules of the Auditor General, we applied financial condition assessment procedures.
 It is management's responsibility to monitor the Edison State College Collegiate High School's financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by same.